NCAR/climate-primer-water/doc/ch3_baselines.rst

 .. dropdown:: **Rain gauge QPE**

-    As long as humans have kept weather records there has been a need to capture precipitation in some sort of collection device.
+    As long as humans have kept weather records, there has been a need to capture precipitation in some sort of collection device.

     Today’s precipitation gauges, hereafter referred to as rain gauges, are the current version of those collection devices.